lukso-network/lsp-smart-contracts/docs/contracts/LSP7DigitalAsset/extensions/LSP7CappedSupply.md

 );
 ```

-reverts if the `tokenReceiver` does not implement LSP1 when minting or transferring tokens with `bool allowNonLSP1Recipient` set as `false`.
+reverts if the `tokenReceiver` does not implement LSP1 when minting or transferring tokens with `bool force` set as `false`.

 #### Parameters